Tohusk/Bulk-EXIF-Remover/README.md

 # Bulk EXIF Remover
-Wipes exif data of all images in a given directory
+Given a directory, creates a duplicate image without the exif data of the original image.